 It is currently not possible to submit nominations for this programme.

 Excellent scientists and scholars of all nationalities who are expected to continue producing outstanding academic achievements in international collaboration – not least with the assistance of this award – are eligible to be nominated for the Max Planck Research Award.

 On an annually-alternating basis, the call for nominations addresses areas within the natural and engineering sciences, the life sciences, and the social sciences and humanities.

-The Max Planck Research Award 2013 will be awarded in the life sciences with the subject The impact of climate change on ecosystems.
+The Max Planck Research Award 2016 will be awarded in the life sciences in the field of

 Other important details